huntergdavis/huntergdavis.github.io/_posts/2024-12-29-announcing-tps.markdown

 It falls squarely into the bucket of "can't you just use a spreadsheet?"
 Yes.
 Of course you can, I've done so for about 30 years now and I'm sure folks will do so for another 300.
 However, this is a helpful way for me to visualize, quickly iterate with small features, and quickly generate scenarios without relying on a cloud-hosted python backend for a simulator or stacks and stacks of resource-crazy google sheets.

+Backstory:
+I'm committing to releasing more things that spark joy, and more little projects.
+Sometimes you just write a quick simulator on a Sunday night to help you clear your head and get your thoughts out, and sometimes that's really helpful to other folks.